 Every year, 1.2 million dogs are euthanized, and 40% of them are some type of Pitbull mix.
-In an effort to showcase some of the different types of cross breeds you may see at your local shelter, we’ve put together a pretty comprehensive list of pups that could be waiting for you to save them.
+To showcase some of the different types of crossbreeds you may see at your local shelter, we’ve put together a comprehensive list of pups that could be waiting for you to save them.

 No matter what side of the argument you fall into, there’s no denying that some of these Pitbull Terrier mixes are beautiful.
 If you are a fan of adopting versus shopping, there’s a very good chance that you can find one of the breeds below as you start your search.